Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 effects of chemicals on the liver

 1. Acute toxic hepatitis develops as a result of ingestion of a small amount potent poison or weak irritants, but in high concentrations.
-Typically, toxins enter through gastrointestinal tract, less often through Airways and skin cover.
+Typically, toxins enter through gastrointestinal tract, less often through Airways and skin.

-2. Chronic hepatitis occurs due to chronic exposure to small doses of a toxin over a long period of time.
-Diseases related to hepatitis have the ICD-10 code under the number K71 (toxic liver damage). alcohol disease The liver is separated into an independent group and has the code K70.
+2. Chronic hepatitis occurs due to repeated exposure to small doses of a toxin over a long period of time.
+Diseases related to hepatitis are coded according to ICD-10 under the number K71 (toxic liver damage).
+Alcohol disease liver is separated into a separate group and has code K70.

 Can toxic hepatitis be contagious?
-No, it's exclusive therapeutic disease caused by the influence of an external chemical factor for a certain person.
-Group disease occurs only if all patients are simultaneously exposed to the toxin ( food poisoning, industrial accidents).
+No, this is exclusive therapeutic disease caused by the influence of external chemical factor for a specific person.
+Group disease occurs only if all patients are simultaneously exposed to a toxin ( food poisoning, industrial accidents).

 Causes of toxic hepatitis

-According to statistics, the most common cause of toxic hepatitis in Russia is alcohol abuse, as well as subsequent uncontrolled intake medicines to relieve hangover.
+According to statistics, the most common cause of toxic hepatitis in Russia is alcohol abuse, as well as subsequent uncontrolled consumption medicines to relieve hangover.

-Drug-induced toxic hepatitis develops as a result of a single dose of a large dose of drugs or long-term treatment, even under medical supervision.
-Among the most dangerous for the liver medicines include the following groups:
+Drug-induced toxic hepatitis develops as a result of a single dose of drugs or long-term treatment, even under medical supervision.
+Among the most dangerous for the liver medicines The following groups include:

 • anti-tuberculosis;